arnoudkooi/sn-scriptsync/README.md

 ![Use Extension](img/sn-scriptsync-css.gif)

 ## Studio integration
-In studio you can click Link VS Code via sn-scriptsync (requires version 3.3 or higher from SN Utils).
+In studio you can click Link VS Code via sn-scriptsync.
 It will show you the tree of artefacts in your app and all the scriptable fields.
 When clicking an field, it will be pulled from the server.
 If the file is already open, it will switch to that window.
 This is an alterbative to clicking each individual button in the platform.
 SP widgets are not jet supported at this point.